On the engineering of higher-order Van Hove singularities in two dimensions: Results

-{\it Fitting to ARPES.} Having identified that HOVHs can be stabilised via octahedral rotations in monolayer \ce{Sr2RuO4}, we turn our attention to a system that exhibits a series of VHs close to E$_F$ with the potential to tune them, controlling their order.
-The surface of \ce{Sr2RuO4} is known to exhibit an octahedral rotation, with low energy electron diffraction measurements placing the angle at $\theta=8.5\pm2.5^\circ$ \cite{matzdorf_surface_2002}, close to the critical angle of 9$^\circ$ at which the $\bar{M}$-point VHs becomes higher order.
-To establish the low energy model that describes the experimental electronic structure in the vicinity of the VHs at the $\bar{M}$ point, we perform a polynomial interpolation of the DFT-derived TBMs as a function of angle and a least squares fitting to ARPES data of the surface electronic structure \cite{morales_hierarchy_2023}, presented in Fig. \ref{fig:Figure3}(a) \cite{comment4}.
-We plot the obtained TBM over the ARPES data in Fig. \ref{fig:Figure3}(b), and show this together with the extracted data points from the ARPES measurements used for the fitting in Fig. \ref{fig:Figure3}(c).
-The model shows excellent agreement with the ARPES data (Fig. \ref{fig:Figure3}(d)), and the octahedral rotation angle 8.03$^\circ$ is in agreement with measurements of the surface structure \cite{matzdorf_surface_2002}.
+Having identified that HOVHS can be stabilised via octahedral rotations in monolayer \ce{Sr2RuO4}, we turn our attention to a system that exhibits a series of VHS close to $E_\mathrm{F}$ with the potential to tune them, controlling their order.
+The surface of \ce{Sr2RuO4} is known to exhibit an octahedral rotation, with low energy electron diffraction measurements placing the angle at $\theta=8.5\pm2.5^\circ$ \cite{matzdorf_surface_2002}, close to the critical angle of 9$^\circ$ at which the $\overline{\mathrm{M}}$-point VHS becomes higher-order.
+To establish the low energy model that describes the experimental electronic structure in the vicinity of the VHS at the $\overline{\mathrm{M}}$ point, we perform a polynomial interpolation of the DFT-derived tight-binding models as a function of angle and a least squares fitting to ARPES data of the surface electronic structure \cite{morales_hierarchy_2023}, presented in Fig. \ref{fig:Figure3}(a).
+We perform a grid-based search in a parameter space that includes octahedral rotation, $\theta$, SOC $\lambda$, and a quasiparticle renormalisation factor, $Z$.
+The best fit to the ARPES bands in the vicinity of the $\overline{\mathrm{M}}$ point is obtained for $\theta = 8.03^{\circ}$, $\lambda = 0.17 \text{ eV}$, and $Z = 0.24$.
+We plot the obtained model over the ARPES data in Fig.~\ref{fig:Figure3}(b), and show this together with the extracted data points from the ARPES measurements used for the fitting in Fig. \ref{fig:Figure3}(c).
+The model shows excellent agreement with the dispersions extracted from the ARPES data in the vicinity of the VHS at the $\overline{\mathrm{M}}$ point (Fig. \ref{fig:Figure3}(d)), and the octahedral rotation angle $8.03^\circ$ is in agreement with measurements of the surface structure \cite{matzdorf_surface_2002}.